The Must-Visit Museums of New Zealand

 8. Waitangi Treaty Grounds

 The grounds where the local Maori and British made a treaty to become a nation is an iconic and controversial part of New Zealand’s history.
 That’s why the Waitangi Treaty Grounds is a good starting point for learning about New Zealand’s history.
 Te Kōngahu Museum of Waitangi, the treaty grounds’ museum, tells the story of the two cultures’ relation to New Zealand with interactive multimedia exhibitions and a video reenactment of the signing of the Treaty of Waitangi.
-There’s more to discover at the grounds, which you can find out more about in the 5 Reasons to Visit the Waitangi Treaty Grounds, as well as on Viator or Tripadvisor.
+There’s more to discover at the grounds, which you can find out more about in the 5 Reasons to Visit the Waitangi Treaty Grounds, while you can book tickets on Viator, Tripadvisor, Klook and KKday.

 Location: Tau Henare Drive, Waitangi, Bay of Islands, Northland, North Island.